ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IMtoAnalysisRange.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoAnalysisRange.lower_limit`
+              - Gets or sets the lower range limit in Distance Units.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoAnalysisRange.upper_limit`
+              - Gets or sets the upper range limit in Distance Units.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoAnalysisRange.object_interval`
+              - Use Extended to use the last point of the ephemeris span of the object for times past the last point.
+Default is Normal.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoAnalysisRange.object_data`
+              - If the Object to which range will be computed is an MTO, use this option to specify the track that will be used to compute that range.
+By default the MTO's ComputeTrack will be used.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoAnalysisRange.stk_object_path`
+              - Gets or sets the object to which range is being computed.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoAnalysisRange.entirety`
+              - Range Entirety.

 Import detail